 - A consultant, accounting specialist, or a legal expert who currently receives or received within the past five years either a payment of more than two percent of the net sales of the business year or ten million yen, whichever is higher, from Brother Industries, Ltd., etc. (excluding the remuneration of officers).

-(In the case of which the recipient of the said compensation is an organization, such as a corporation or guild, this applies to a consultant, accounting specialist or legal expert who belongs to the organization concerned.)
+(In the case that the recipient of said compensation is an organization, such as a corporation or guild, this applies to the consultant, accounting specialist or legal expert who belongs to the organization concerned.)

-- In selecting nominees for outside officers, the Nomination Committee and board of directors must confirm their independence.
+- In selecting nominees for outside officers, the Nomination Committee and board of directors must confirm their independence from Brother Industries, Ltd.

-- Refers to a shareholder who holds more than ten percent of voting rights.
+- Refers to a shareholder who holds more than ten percent of the voting rights.

 - Refers to relatives within the second degree of kinship.